 My theory is that the intelligent rider will achieve more success in his cycling career than his opponents.
 It is already concluded that it is possible to improve performance through better training principles, better materials, and proper nutrition.
 The intelligent rider uses these conclusions to become an even better rider.

-One of the places to get more information about training planning, materials and nutrition is on this website.
+One of the places to get more information about training planning, materials and nutrition are on this website.
 I think that one of the most interesting topics for cyclists and triathletes right now is wattage training.
-As a cycling coach I can see so many logical ways to use a power meter, that I can only recommend that you afford one.
+As a cycling coach, I can see so many logical ways to use a power meter, that I can only recommend that you afford one.

 Power meters are getting very popular especially among professionals.
 It is very easy for them to measure their effort to a cycling coach.

-As a cycling coach myself I know how difficult it can be to give advices to riders.
-With the development of power meters I got a very powerful tool to optimize their training.
+As a cycling coach myself, I know how difficult it can be to advise riders.
+With the development of power meters, I got a very powerful tool to optimize their training.
 Now it is much easier to discover weaknesses and help my riders to improve.

 When I make training plans for my riders I can make specific intervals made for their actual level.
 And the best of it is, that it is much easier for them to ride the intervals as described because the watts are not influenced by the wind, course, or equipment.